hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 **Usages and Options**

-- Replace a resource with CLI.
+- Replacing specific resource with CLI.
+- Rebuilding particular resource as you need to update a provisioning script.
+- Using as a force-reload resource even though there are no configuration changes that would require it.
 -

 ```sh